Iwofkt/tdde24-2025-labbar-61-02/documentation/lab6.md

 # Todo:
-* Fix assignment (Function exists its just a question of how assignemt should work when you have both the value and the variable name)
+* Fix assignment.
+Function exists its just a question of how assignemt should work when you have both the value and the variable name.
+(Might have to do with Variabletables.
+I dont know.)

-* Evaluate binary expression (Same here, variables and function exist but not the logic of the evaluation)
+* Evaluate binary expression.
+Variables and function exist but not the logic of the evaluation.

-* Start building on the empty functions (All functions should be created and contain a basic docstring)
+* Start building on the empty functions.
+All functions should be created and contain a basic docstring.

 # Understanding via metaphors